Division of Criminal Law

 The Research Advisory Panel of California (RAPC) primarily seeks to ensure the safety and protection of participating human research subjects and adequate security of the controlled substances used in the study.
 The Panel Members evaluate the scientific validity of each proposed project, and may reject proposals where the research is poorly conceived, would produce conclusions of little scientific value, or would not justify the exposure of California subjects to the risk of research.

 California law, pursuant to Health & Safety Code Sections §11480 & §11481, requires proposed research projects using certain opioid, stimulant, and hallucinogenic drugs classified as Schedule I and Schedule II Controlled Substances as their main study drug(s), to be reviewed and authorized by the Research Advisory Panel of California in the Attorney General's Office.
 See the Panel’s website for specific criteria.

-During 2014 the Panel reviewed thirty-three research study submissions.
-Thirty-one were approved by the Panel.
-Among the approved studies, ten studies were Academic research studies, one study were Substance Abuse Treatment research protocols, and twenty studies were Multi-Clinical Drug Trial research studies.
+During 2018 the Panel reviewed forty-four research study submissions.
+Thirty-nine were approved by the Panel.
+Among the approved studies, twenty-four studies were Academic research studies, fifteen studies were Multi-Center Clinical Drug Trial research studies.

-At the end of 2014, the Panel was monitoring one hundred-thirteen research projects.
+At the end of 2018 the Panel was monitoring one hundred and twenty research projects.